 I grew up out in the country in northern Minnesota.
 My siblings and I didn’t have video games or cable TV.
 We had public television, public radio, and the outdoors (public and otherwise).
 And, like many other kids, we had a fascination with frogs.
-There were ponds and swamps filled with thousands of frogs and toads.
+There were ponds and swamps around us filled with thousands of frogs and toads to play with.
 We collected them in five gallon pails, never really knowing why.
 But when we got tired of collecting them or Mom called us in, we usually let them go.
-At night we had the windows open as the frogs sang us to sleep.
+At night we would lay in our beds with the windows open as the frogs sang us to sleep.
 I never found it annoying or bothersome.
 Since I grew up with the sound, I was accustomed to it, sorta like living next to the train tracks or an airport.
 You eventually get used to it and rarely are you bothered by it.
 For me, listening to the spring peepers, tree toads, and frogs sing to each other was as enjoyable as listening to Kermit sing “It’s not easy being green.”
 Frogs weren’t a problem for us…but they might be for you.

 But apparently too many frogs can pose problems for some people.
 The singing of frogs has driven some homeowners close to crazy.
 In Minnesota we don’t have poisonous frogs that kill our pets when they get eaten, but a lot of other states do, so a surplus of these kinds of frogs can be a problem.
 There are a number of top methods available to get rid of frogs.
 Some of them are terrible ideas that will lead to future issues by killing all your plants or other critters roaming around your yard.
 If you use mothballs, they may leach into local water, and if your pets eat them, they are toast.
 Below I have detailed some popular methods for getting rid of frogs that are not quite as destructive as mothballs.

 Best Ways to Get Rid of Frogs